-IDENTIFICATION:

-Management Control Measures:
+IDENTIFICATION: Management Control Measures: 14 Elements for Success

-14 Elements for Success KEY ELEMENTS Leadership Commitment Dedication of time, funds and personnel towards ensuring the Safety Program is 1 functioning in a manner that meets all Policy Expectation Statements.
+KEY ELEMENTS MANAGEMENT CONTROL THROUGH 1 Leadership Commitment Dedication of time, funds and personnel towards ensuring the Safety Program is functioning in a manner that meets all Policy Expectation Statements.
 Review of both the programs successes and failures on a continual basis.
 Supporting the Continuous Improvement Program.
-Dedication of time and energy by all management employees to attend all required Dedication of time and energy by all management employees to attend all required safety related Training and Educational Programs.
-2 Leadership Training Senior Management holding all employees accountable for attending required Training and Educational Programs.
-Dedication of time, funds and personnel to complete all planned inspections.
-Ensuring those that are required to complete planned inspection do so as required, Planned inspections and in a timely manner.
-3 (see Audits & Inspections Ensuring all substandard practices or conditions are resolved and completed in a section) priority sequence.
+2 Leadership Training Dedication of time and energy by all management employees to attend all required safety related Training and Educational Programs.
+Senior Management holding all employees accountable for attending required Training and Educational Programs.
+3 Planned inspections (see Audits & Inspections section) Dedication of time, funds and personnel to complete all planned inspections.
+Ensuring those that are required to complete planned inspection do so as required, and in a timely manner.
+Ensuring all substandard practices or conditions are resolved and completed in a priority sequence.
 Ensuring Follow-up is completed.
-0 10 - 10 - 1 - 1 - 1 - 1 - 1 Dedication of time and personnel to develop and implement Safe Work Practices / 4 Critical task analysis and Safe Job Procedures identified through Critical Task Analysis.
-Procedures Monitoring the work to ensure Control Measures are taken and are effective.
-5 Incident/incident Dedication of time, funds and personnel to properly and suitably investigate all 5 investigation incidents.
-Holding all those accountable whom are in non-compliance with the Occupational 6 Accountability Health & Safety Act, related Regulations, and the Employer Safety Policy/Program requirements.
+4 Critical task analysis and Procedures Dedication of time and personnel to develop and implement Safe Work Practices / Safe Job Procedures identified through Critical Task Analysis.
+Monitoring the work to ensure Control Measures are taken and are effective.
+5 Incident/incident investigation Dedication of time, funds and personnel to properly and suitably investigate all incidents.
+6 Accountability Holding all those accountable whom are in non-compliance with the Occupational Health & Safety Act, related Regulations, and the Employer Safety Policy/Program requirements.
 7 Task observation Dedication of time and personnel to properly and suitably observe Critical Tasks.
-Emergency preparedness Dedication of time, funds and personnel to properly develop, implement and maintain 8 usable site-specific Emergency Action Plans, and Emergency Response Plans. Ū Ensuring Contractors have the appropriate First Aid Training.
+8 Emergency preparedness Dedication of time, funds and personnel to properly develop, implement and maintain usable site-specific Emergency Action Plans, and Emergency Response Plans.
+Ensuring Contractors have the appropriate First Aid Training.
 Dedication of funds for all required First Aid Equipment.
-Dedication of time, funds and personnel to develop, implement and maintain site 9 Rules and work permits specific Procedures, Rules and Work Permits.
+9 Rules and work permits Dedication of time, funds and personnel to develop, implement and maintain site specific Procedures, Rules and Work Permits.
 Monitoring the documentation to ensure compliance with set standards.
-Knowledge and skill training Ensuring all staff are competent as described in the Occupational Health & Safety Act, and related Regulations.
-10 Ensuring all Contractors/Subcontractors & Service Providers and their employees are training Ensuring all contractors/subcontractors & Service Providers and their employees are competent.
-Ensuring all employees have or are provided with the necessary PPE, and competent Personal protective workers are properly trained in the use of their PPE.
-11 equipment Dedication of time, funds and personnel to ensure all employees are properly trained, and when so required, provide training.
-Ensuring there are competent individuals in place to develop, implement and maintain 12 System evaluation an evaluation system based on statistical information, and historical events. cystom oranauton Ensuring Follow-up is done to support the Continuous Improvement Program.
-Maintaining an open communication system for all employees/subcontractors & 13 Personal communications Service Providers.
+10 Knowledge and skill training Ensuring all staff are competent as described in the Occupational Health & Safety Act, and related Regulations.
+Ensuring all Contractors/Subcontractors & Service Providers and their employees are competent.
+11 Personal protective equipment Ensuring all employees have or are provided with the necessary PPE, and competent workers are properly trained in the use of their PPE.
+Dedication of time, funds and personnel to ensure all employees are properly trained, and when so required, provide training.
+12 System evaluation Ensuring there are competent individuals in place to develop, implement and maintain an evaluation system based on statistical information, and historical events.
+Ensuring Follow-up is done to support the Continuous Improvement Program.

-HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL
+DOCUMENT HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL

 APPROVED BY BRIAN DUNCAN, VICE PRESIDENT

-REVIEWED 01.27.2023
+REVIEWED 01.26.2024

-EFFECTIVE ON 02.01.2023
+EFFECTIVE ON 02.02.2024

-VERSION # HSMS2023.1
+VERSION# HSMS2024.1

-SUPERSEDES HSMS2022.1
+SUPERSEDES HSMS2023.1

-14 Group communications • Dedication of personnel and time to support the requirements and efforts of the Joint Health & Safety Committees, and the Worker Trades Committees. • Implementation and support of the Resolution Process.
+13 Personal communications Maintaining an open communication system for all employees/subcontractors & Service Providers.
+14 Group communications Dedication of personnel and time to support the requirements and efforts of the Joint Health & Safety Committees, and the Worker Trades Committees.
+Implementation and support of the Resolution Process.